The World's Best Places to See Blue Whales - Bluewater Dive Travel

 The World's Best Places to See Blue Whales

-Blue whales are the largest animal ever to live on our planet, and at nearly 90 feet long they shouldn't be too hard to spot!
-However, these solitary marine mammals are classed as 'Endangered' on the IUCN Red List, and with only a few thousand left in the ocean knowing where to look for them is key.
+Blue whales are the largest animals to ever live on our planet, and at nearly 90 feet long, they shouldn't be too hard to spot!
+However, these solitary marine mammals are classed as 'Endangered' on the IUCN Red List, and with only a few thousand left in the ocean, knowing where to look for them is key.

 blue whale swimming underwater with freediver following blue whale face close up

 Los Cabos International Airport (SJD) is the main international airport servicing the region and receives multiple daily flights from the US.
-Taxis, hire cars, and shared transport is readily available on arrival.
-Once in the area, there is a huge range of accommodation available from all-inclusive resorts to small B&Bs and guest houses.
-There are many whale watching and ocean safari operators, as well as numerous dive shops in the Los Cabos area.
-Day trips for diving, snorkeling and, wildlife watching will often be on traditional wooden pangas.
+Taxis, car rentals, and shared transport are readily available on arrival.
+Once in the area, there is a huge range of accommodations available, from all-inclusive resorts to small B&Bs and guest houses.
+There are many whale-watching and ocean safari operators, as well as numerous dive shops in the Los Cabos area.
+Day trips for diving, snorkeling, and wildlife watching will often be on traditional wooden pangas.

 Diving is available year-round, although the best time to spot blue whales is between November and April.
-The water temperature tends to be between 68 and 75oF (20 to 24oC) at this time of year.
+At this time of year, the water temperature tends to be between 68 and 75oF (20 to 24oC).

 2. California, USA

-Between June and September every year, blue whales migrate along the Californian coast, traveling between their feeding grounds in the Arctic and tropical southern mating and birthing areas.
+Every year, between June and September, blue whales migrate along the Californian coast, traveling between their feeding grounds in the Arctic and tropical southern mating and birthing areas.
 Whale watching is a long-standing tradition in California, with northern areas such as McKerricher State Park and Mendocino Headlands State Park offering excellent vantage points for land-based whale sightings.

 Whale watching has been on the increase in Sri Lanka over the past ten years, and one of the key areas to spot blue whales is around Mirissa in the southwest of the country.
-Between December and March, migrating blue whales, along with sperm whales and Bryde's whales, attract huge numbers of whale watching boats to spot and swim with the whales.
-Unfortunately, there is little control over the whale watching industry in Sri Lanka, with many illegal boats and swimming tours chasing and harassing whales well outside the poorly enforced regulations.
-Therefore, it is crucial to choose a government-approved operator with the correct licenses for whale watching and whale swimming.
+Between December and March, migrating blue whales, along with sperm whales and Bryde's whales, attract vast numbers of whale-watching boats to spot and swim with the whales.
+Unfortunately, there is little control over the whale-watching industry in Sri Lanka, with many illegal boats and swimming tours chasing and harassing whales well outside the poorly enforced regulations.
+Therefore, it is crucial to choose a government-approved operator with the correct licenses for whale watching.
+Be aware that whale swimming in Sri Lanka is illegal, so even if that option is offered to you, we ask that you respectfully decline and choose a more responsible tour operator.

 Diving is possible in Sri Lanka year-round, with coastal regions enjoying average air temperatures of 77-86oF (25-30oC).
-Over the winter months of October to February, the west and southwest coasts enjoy favorable weather with the east and north regions experiencing the monsoon.
-December to mid-April is the peak tourist season and the southwest of the island can become busy.
+Over the winter months of October to February, the west and southwest coasts enjoy favorable weather, and the eastern and northern regions experience monsoons.
+December to mid-April is the peak tourist season, and the southwest of the island can become busy.

 There are a few other fantastic destinations where blue whales are regularly spotted.
 In the northern hemisphere, they can be seen in their largest numbers along the northern coast of Quebec and around Iceland in May and June.
 Further south, they migrate past the Azores and the Canary Islands throughout the winter and spring.